dkrieg/scalatra-angularjs-seed.g8/README.md

 scalatra-angularjs-seed
 =======================

-This project is an application skeleton for a Scalatra + AngularJS web app.
+This project is a g8 template for a Scalatra + AngularJS web app.
 You can use it to quickly bootstrap new development projects with this application stack.

 The following SBT plugins and application libraries are integrated in the build:
   * CoffeeScript